Case Study

 Design Decision

-Restructured CTAs to drive key actions, keeping ‘Contact Sales’ and signup visible at the right moments.”
+Restructured CTAs to drive key actions, keeping 'Contact Sales' and signup visible at the right moments across the page.

 Before Redesign